apache/accumulo-website/_docs-2/development/summaries.md

 Summary data is stored in each file Accumulo produces.
 Accumulo can gather summary information from across a cluster merging it along the way.
-In order for this to be fast the, summary information should fit in cache.
+In order for this to be fast, the summary information should fit in cache.
 There is a dedicated cache for summary data on each tserver with a configurable size.
 In order for summary data to fit in cache, it should probably be small.